Learn how prime steakhouses cook their steaks and how to do it even better at home.

-The keys to success are: the cuts, the grades, the thickness, and technique.
+Cooking a high quality steak at home can seem like a daunting task but thanks to this guide you’ll soon be able to create one that is perfectly cooked on the inside, features a dark and flavorful crust, and is juicy with a big bold beefy flavor.
+The keys to success are: Selecting the proper cuts, grades, thickness, and technique.
 Here’s how to can raise your game to steakhouse level and have your guests reeling in deliria.

 The prime steakhouses serve the best cuts, usually from the rib and loin area, along the spine of the steer.
 They are also the most expensive: ribeyes, porterhouses, T-bones, strip steaks, and cuts from the tenderloin such as chateaubriand and filet mignon.
 You can make darn tasty meals from the sirloin, round, flank, chuck, and other cuts, but these muscles are not as tender.

-My preference is the ribeye.
-It is the best cut for flavor and tenderness combined.
-Some argue in favor of the strip steak, but that is the same muscle as the ribeye, the longissimus dorsi, so that argument is like debating which side of The White Album is better.
+My preferences are the ribeye and strop.
+They are the best cuts for flavor and tenderness combined.
+They both come mainly from the same muscle, the longissimus dorsi, so arguing which is better is like debating which side of Sergeant Pepper’s is better.
 A lot of folks prefer meat from the tenderloin because it is the more tender, but they are also leaner than ribeyes so they don’t have the flavor fat brings to the party.

 Click this to learn more about the Science of Beef Cuts.

 I refer to the best steakhouses as prime steakhouses because USDA Prime is the grade of meat served in the best of them.
 You won’t find Prime in discount steakhouses in mall parking lots or in most groceries.
 USDA Prime beef is selected because it has a lot of marbling, thin hairline grains of fat that weave weblike through the fibers of protein.
 You can see it.
 Most Prime goes to restaurants.